CSTARS/gwt-gis/README.md

     url : "http://myserver.com/ArcGIS/rest/services/Boundaries/Areas/MapServer/0",
     // either "query" or "geocoder"
     type : "query",
-    // for query service, what attribute do you want to search against parameter : "NAME",
+    // for query service (not required for geocoder), what attribute do you want to search against parameter : "NAME",
     // option format function.
-Name that service will be passed, you can format name as
+Result name will be passed, you can format name as
     // you see fit here
     format : function(attr) {
       return attr.NAME+" (City)";